adamcurl/OBS-Eberron-Wiki/Organizations/Guild of Starlight and Shadows.md

 - [[Sharn]]

 ## NPCs
-**Thyron Fable (M tiefling - Archfey warlock)** is a Thelanis manifest zone born tiefling, whose parents were a human and an elf.
+**Thyron Fable (M tiefling - Archfey warlock)** is a Thelanis manifest zone born tiefling, but not of natural, or even supernatural means.
+He is of House Flae from the Venomous Demesne.
+His parents were great warlocks of an Anchor Baron.
+While playing out the story of this baron, they asked for their son to be free of their infernal curse.
+So, a Thelanis manifest zone opened up when he was born, ridding him of the infernal tiefling blood.
+However, the manifest zone still made him a tiefling of fey magic.

+Thyron keeps his origin a secret and claims to be born of two human parents in a Thelanis manifest zone.
+If someone from the demesne sees through his lie, he claims to have left the demesne in search of stories and trickery.
+However, he is really on an espionage mission to find out why House Xarmir, and some of his house have begun to act strangely.

 He is very playful and sarcastic.
 He is a dark purple tiefling with a heart at the end of his tail and two curling horns.

 **Valbar Dazzletwist (F gnome - Draconic sorcerer)** is a blue scale-covered gnome, who is puzzled about his draconic blood.
 He is very curious.

 **Vine (M earth genasi - Genie warlock)** always leaves, well, leaves wherever he walks.
 He is very stubborn and petty.

-**Misis (F kalashtar - Shadow sorcerer)** is a an odd kalashtar with an extremely deep connection to her quori.
+**Misis (F kalashtar - Aberrant Mind sorcerer)** is a an odd kalashtar with an extremely deep connection to her quori.
 She is not very socially adept, but is good-hearted.

 **Elavia Chaos (F tiefling - Wild magic sorcerer)** is an odd tiefling with a right blue horn that twists like a goat and left red horn that drapes backwards.
 The skin around her joints extend into a hardened chitin for a few inches, and her tail is split into three towards the end.
 She was born in a Kythri manifest zone, and has no idea where her parents are.
 She has very little control over her magic.